-When File Explorer crashes or freezes in Windows 10/11, the most common cause is a third-party shell extension.* Apart from a problematic shell extension, File Explorer crashing and freezing problems can be caused by various other causes and in this tutorial we show you how to fix them.
+When File Explorer crashes or freezes on Windows 10/11, the most common cause is a third-party shell extension.* In addition to a faulty shell extension, File Explorer may not respond due to various other causes, but in this tutorial we'll show you how to fix them.

 * Info: A Shell extension is any additional plugin that is added to the right-click context menu of File Explorer to make it easier to perform a specific task.
 For example, if you install WinZip or WinRAR, a special WinZip or WinRAR menu will appear when you right-click on a ZIP or RAR file.

-In this tutorial you will find step-by-step instructions to fix the freezing and crashing issues in File Explorer or when you right-click a file/folder in Windows 10/11.
+In this guide you will find step-by-step instructions to fix the freezing and crashing issues in File Explorer or when you right-click a file/folder in Windows 10/11.

-How to FIX: File Explorer Freezing or Crashing on Windows 11/10.
+How to FIX: File Explorer Not Responding on Windows 11/10.

 Method 1.
 Check if a Third-Party Shell Extension cause Explorer to crash.